oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 --- abstract

 This document defines a YANG data model for representing an abstracted view of a network topology that contains Intermediate System to Intermediate System (IS-IS).
-This document augments the 'ietf-network' data model by adding IS-IS concepts and explains how the data model can be used to represent the IS-IS topology.
+This document augments the 'ietf-network' and 'ietf-network-topology' data models by adding IS-IS concepts and explains how the data model can be used to represent the IS-IS topology.

 The YANG data model defined in this document conforms to the Network Management Datastore Architecture (NMDA).